humboldtux-tmp/tutorials/docs/windows/step_one.md

 ## Where to go next

-At this point, you have successfully installed Docker.
-Leave the Docker Toolbox window open.
-Go to the next page to [read a very short introduction to Docker images and containers](step_two.md).
+At this point, you have successfully installed the Docker software.
+Leave the Docker Quickstart Terminal window open.
+Now, go to the next page to [read a very short introduction Docker images and containers](step_two.md).

 &nbsp;